Root Canal Treatment in Lakeland, Florida

 Patients need to care for their new root canal to keep the tooth healthy.
 A secondary infection can occur in the same tooth, so proper oral hygiene is essential.
 Be sure to brush your teeth twice per day.
 Using toothpaste with added fluoride can help give the tooth even more strength.
 Because the root canal consists of a new dental crown, you must also take special precautions to protect the crown from chips and cracks.
 Avoid eating hard foods like nuts and ice that could break your crown.

-Sometimes tooth decay, illness, or injury are beyond your control.
-Accidents happen, but luckily you have a professional and caring team at Crosby Dentistry in your corner.
-Contact our office to schedule a consultation where we can develop a treatment plan for your unique situation.
+Sometimes, tooth decay, illness, or injury is beyond your control.
+Accidents happen, but luckily, you have a professional and caring team at Crosby Dentistry in Lakeland, Florida, in your corner.
+If you are dealing with tooth pain or think you may need a root canal, we are here to help.